 When will you get your first payment?

-You claim Universal Credit on 1st March and you have a 7 day waiting period applied to you.
+You claim Universal Credit on 8th March.
 Your first date of entitlement will be 8th March and your first month’s assessment period will end on 7th April.
-You will probably receive your payment on 14th April.
-In other words the waiting period until you get your first payment will usually be 6 to 7 weeks.
+You will receive your payment on 14th April.
+In other words the waiting period until you get your first payment will usually be 5 to 6 weeks.

 You need to decide early on whether you will have enough money to last until this payday.
 If you do not have enough money to last you can ask for an advance payment and it would be best to do this at your claimant commitment interview.
 You have to ask for the advance payment within the first month.
 The DWP guidance states you need to make the request more than 3 days before the end of the month but the law does not state this so you can challenge this if you need to.
 You should seek advice if you are told you claimed the advance payment too late.

-Following reports of increases in rent arrears, homelessness and foodbank use among claimants moving on to Universal Credit the government have now announced (October 2017) that they will make advance payments easier to claim and also make them available more quickly.
-There is no details as yet about how exactly this will work.
 If you need an advance payment you can contact the Job Centre at any stage after making your claim and ask for a payment.
-If you are refused you shoudl seek advice.
+If you are refused you should seek advice.

 Your Universal Credit pay day is fixed depending on when you made your claim.
 If you are working part-time and claiming Universal Credit to top up your wages then your Universal Credit will be adjusted to take into account the earnings received in the previous assessment period.
 Problems arise if the date your wages are paid by your employer varies with the result that in some UC assessment periods you may be considered to have been paid twice and in others you have not been paid at all.